 To create Osmo's debut products – two hydration mixes and two recovery drinks – Sims relied not only on peer-reviewed research but also her 15 years of practical experience working with top-level athletes.
-She also worked with cycling physiologist Dr Allen Lim, who has a hydration company called Scratch Labs.
+Previously, she worked with cycling physiologist Dr Allen Lim on the creation of Skratch Labs.

 “Everything I’ve been doing as a researcher and as an athlete led me to understand that more and more cycling nutrition products are skewed to liquid calories,” Sims said.
 “And what you do at the front of an event has a direct relation to what happens at the end.